dinpajooh/PE_heat/README.md

 Additionally, sample output files and analysis codes are provided:
-Heat current can be computed from the "log.lammps" file, where an analysis code (get_conductance.sh) is provided to obtain the heat conductance in pW/K units: simple run "bash get_conductance.sh" Temperature profiles can be obtained from the "profile.langevin" file.
+Heat current can be computed from the "log.lammps" file, where an analysis code (get_conductance.sh) is provided to obtain the heat conductance in pW/K units: simply run "bash get_conductance.sh" Temperature profiles can be obtained from the "profile.langevin" file.